iCliniq Logo

 How to Diagnose Mauriac Syndrome?

 • Alcoholic Fatty Liver Disease: The condition develops due to heavy consumption of alcohol.
-When alcohol is broken down in the liver, harmful substances released can damage and inflammation and weaken the body's natural defense system.
+When alcohol is broken down in the liver, harmful substances are released that can cause damage and inflammation and weaken the body's natural defense system.
 The condition is more prevalent in individuals with type 2 diabetes.

 • Autoimmune Hepatitis: It is a condition in which liver inflammation develops due to the body's immune cells attacking normal liver cells.
 If left untreated, the disease progresses to form liver cirrhosis (scarring of the liver), ultimately resulting in liver failure.